Join the Stoke on Trent College Alumni Network

 Rachel Shenton – TV Actress

-Since leaving Stoke on Trent College, Rachel landed cameos in a number of TV shows including Holby City, Waterloo Road and Doctors.
+Since leaving Stoke on Trent College, Rachel landed cameos in several TV shows including Holby City, Waterloo Road and Doctors.
 In 2010 Rachel landed a lead role in the hit TV show, Hollyoaks playing Mitzee Minniver.

 Andrea Gordon – WorldSkills Champion in Nail Art